syncfusion/blazor-docs/src/documenteditor/document-editor/table.md

 # Tables

 Tables are an efficient way to present information.
 Document editor can display and edit the tables.
-You can select and edit tables through keyboard, mouse, or touch interactions.
-Document editor exposes a rich set of APIs to perform these operations programmatically.
+You can select and edit tables through keyboard, mouse, or touch interactions. [`Blazor Document Editor`](https://www.syncfusion.com/blazor-components/blazor-word-processor) exposes a rich set of APIs to perform these operations programmatically.

 ## Create a table